UPPMAX/uppmax_intro_python/docs/sessions/the_way_of_the_program.md

 Search your HPC cluster's documentation for a text editor and decide on which one to use.
-Pick the simplest one if you do not already knw a text editor.
+Pick the simplest one if you do not already know a text editor.

 ???- question "Answer"